Preble's shrew: Lifestyle and reproduction

-The reproductive biology of Preble's Shrews has not been well studied, and is largely unknown.
+The reproductive biology of Preble's shrews has not been well studied, and is largely unknown.
 One study focused on 26 female specimens captured in southeastern Oregon from June and July 1999.
 Five adult females contained developing embryos: two with 3 embryos, two with 5, and one with 6; mean = 4.4 embryos; All 13 specimens had elongated nipples and extensive mammary tissue, which suggested that each individual had previously produced at least one litter prior to their capture.
 Four juvenile females exhibited no evidence of reproductive activity.
 For 16 males, testis size in 15 of the 16 individuals was either less than 2.0 cubic millimeters, signifying that these males were non-reproductive, presumably captured in the year of birth or more than 16.0 cubic millimeters suggesting that they were older and reproductive.; one male with intermediate testis size had little wear on I1, indicating it may have just reached sexual maturity.
 The data collected in this study suggest that at least two litters were produced prior to the June and July pregnancies.

 Ecology

-Other small mammals that live in the same ecosystem as the Preble's Shrew include Sorex cinereus, S. haydeni, S. merriami, S. monticolus, S. nanus, and S. vagrans.
-Preble's Shrews have been collected in Montana in close association with Sorex cinereus, and S. monticolus.
+Other shrews that live in the same ecosystem as the Preble's shrew include Sorex cinereus, S. haydeni, S. merriami, S. monticolus, S. nanus, and S. vagrans.
+Preble's shrews have been collected in Montana in close association with Sorex cinereus and S. monticolus.

 Measurements of population trends, vital statistics and estimates of population density have not been thoroughly studied.
-At nearly all of the locations where several species of shrews have been captured in association with Preble's Shrew, it is always one of the less abundant species.
-Predators of Preble's Shrew have not been reported or well documented.
+At nearly all of the locations where several species of shrews have been captured in association with Preble's shrew, it is always one of the less abundant species, suggesting competitive exclusion.
+Predators of Preble's shrew have not been reported or well documented.

-The Preble's Shrew has been an Animal Candidate Reviewed for Listing as Endangered or Threatened Species twice in recent history but is currently not listed as an endangered or threatened species.
+The Preble's shrew has been an Animal Candidate Reviewed for Listing as Endangered or Threatened Species twice in recent history but is currently not listed as an endangered or threatened species.
 No conservation efforts are currently being undertaken.

 Diet

-The diet of Preble's Shrew has not been well described, but it likely resembles the diets of other cinereus-group shrews, which feed on small insects and other small invertebrates (worms, molluscs, centipedes, etc.).
+The diet of Preble's shrew has not been well described, but it likely resembles the diets of other cinereus-group shrews, which feed on small insects and other small invertebrates (worms, molluscs, centipedes, etc.).
 It has a relatively low bite force, which suggests that it feeds on soft-bodied prey.